Dope Girls | Granta

 Now a major BBC TV series: a tour through the seedier side of Britain between the wars, and the moral panic that led to the criminalisation of drugs – reissued with added material.

-27th November 1918, London.
-Just 16 days after the end of the Great War, with the nation on its knees, Billie Carleton takes to the stage for the last time.
-She is found dead the next day in her bedroom.
-The cause of death: a cocaine overdose.
-The drugs were traced back to the Chinese community in Limehouse.
-And for nearly half a century, Billie Carleton’s case was to linger in popular imagination: a cautionary tale of the relationship between young girls, dope and predatory men.
+27 November 1918, London.
+Just days after the end of the Great War, rising star Billie Carleton took to the stage for the last time.
+She was found dead the next day; the cause of death ruled to be a cocaine overdose.
+Within a few years, the story snowballed into a cautionary tale of the relationship between young women, dope and predatory men, drawing from pernicious racist myths and transforming drug use into a social menace.

 A fascinating look at cocaine and opium use in Britain after the first world war